Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - show different UI based on the RBAC

 #### Implemented:
-- Role based Access Control which groups the approutes via Blueprints, access control is granted only to the specific blueprints group
+- Role based Access Control which groups the app routes via Blueprints, access control is granted only to the specific blueprints group
-- Role Based Access Control for the SQL Server
+- Role Based Access Control for the MySQL Server
-  - Removal of complex group based SQL based on teachers recommendations
+  - Removal of complex group in MySQLSQL based on teachers recommendations
   - This is due to the complexities of the group role functionality
-  - Reduce the security of SQL server to CRUD and Execute, keeping security simple
+  - Reduce the permissions of the MySQL server to CRUD and Execute for calling stored procedures and functions, keeping security simple
-  - Security of SQL server depends on the web application to have proper Access Control
+  - Security of MySQL server depends on the web application to have proper Access Control
-- Implemented simple IDOR prevention agaisnt attackers guessing for AdminId on teacher page
+- Implemented simple IDOR prevention agaisnt attackers guessing for AdminID on teacher page
-  - Page will abort if id doesnt exists
+  - Page will abort 404 if id doesnt exists
-  - page will abort if the id exist but role is not a teacher
+  - page will abort 404 if the id exist but role is not a teacher

 ---